 USB keys will sometimes display less memory than is actually available, even after the drive has been completely wiped.
 When this happens, it's helpful to reformat your USB flash drive to restore your device its full capacity.
 Formatting your USB will open up the drive's storage space and even increase its efficiency.
 USB keys can be formatted in several different ways.
 This article will walk you through how to format your USB key on a Mac, Windows, or Linux PC.

 Before beginning, it's important to choose which kind of file system you'd like to use.
-Depending on the needs of the user, a USB key can be formatted with the FAT file system, (including FAT16 or FAT32), or NTFS system.
+Depending on the needs of the user, a USB key can be formatted with the FAT file system, (including FAT16 format or FAT32 format), or NTFS system.

 The FAT32 system is best used for multimedia keys with a storage maximum of 4GB.
 This file system is accessible through all versions of Windows from Windows 95 OSR2.

-NTFS is used to transport files that are larger than 4GB.
+The NTFS file system is used to transport files that are larger than 4GB.
 This system has an unlimited file size maximum (within normal use) and is accessible through all versions of Windows from Windows NT4.